Government 2: Oversight

 As for the ancillary questions of what to spend it on, and how much to spend, those are matters of opinion.
 Despite that, it’s not clear to me that the best way to decide them is by vote.
 People never would have voted to fund a space program, yet fifty years later they’ll pay any price for cellphones and they take accurate weather forecasting for granted.
 I and probably most people have no use for opera, and yet to others it’s one of the highest art forms.

 Further, another problem is that budget instability leads to waste.
-Nobody would vote for waste, but if voter anger jerks budgets around, that’s exactly what will happen.
+Nobody would vote for waste, but voter anger can have exactly that effect.
+Jerking budgets around from year to year wastes astronomical sums.
 A good example of just how much that can cost is the tripling, quadrupling, and more of space program costs after the US Congress is done changing them every year.
 Voters, on the whole, are not good at the long range planning and broad perspective that large social projects require.
-Possibly, after a portion of the State budget has been assigned to creative work, the only way to choose projects is similar to the current one: pools of people familiar with the field try to identify the most promising proposals.
-Somehow, decisions on innovation and creativity have to be informed by innovative and creative visionaries without simultaneously allowing corrupt fools to rush in.
+I discuss a possible method of selection under Advanced Education.
+Briefly, I envision a similar system to the one suggested for other fields.
+A pool of proposals is vetted for validity, not value, and selection is random from among those proposals that make methodological sense.
+However it’s done, decisions on innovation and creativity have to be informed by innovative and creative visionaries without simultaneously allowing corrupt fools to rush in.